-The Trauma Service manages the treatment of trauma patients from the moment they are admitted to the hospital, through rehabilitation and entry back into their homes and communities.
-In this way, the Trauma Service ensures patients receive comprehensive care throughout their recovery.
+The trauma service manages the treatment of trauma patients from the moment they are admitted to the hospital, through rehabilitation and entry back into their homes and communities.
+In this way, the trauma service ensures kids receive comprehensive care throughout their recovery.

-As the Emergency Department is notified that an injured child is in route to the hospital, a team specially trained in trauma care including physicians, nurses, respiratory therapists, pharmacists, child life specialists, radiology and laboratory, is activated through a paging system.
-This team of dedicated, trauma professionals responds to the Emergency Department and awaits the patient’s arrival.
+As the emergency department is notified that an injured child is in route to the hospital, a team specially trained in trauma care, including physicians, nurses, respiratory therapists, pharmacists, child life specialists, radiology and laboratory, is activated through a paging system.
+This team of dedicated trauma professionals responds to the emergency department and awaits the child’s arrival.
 What follows is a very organized approach to the care of the pediatric trauma patient.

-Children admitted to the Trauma Service have expertly coordinated care that focuses on the patient and the family’s physical, emotional, and financial needs.
-Access to an impressive team of surgical sub-specialists, including: orthopedic surgery, neurosurgery, ophthalmology, urology, plastic and reconstructive surgery, and oral and maxillofacial surgery, ensures proficient, pediatric-specific management of all injuries.
+Children admitted to the trauma service have expertly coordinated care that focuses on the individual as well as their family’s physical, emotional, and financial needs.
+Access to an impressive team of surgical sub-specialists, including orthopedic surgery, neurosurgery, ophthalmology, urology, plastic and reconstructive surgery, and oral and maxillofacial surgery, ensures proficient, pediatric-specific management of all injuries.

-Once children are well enough to leave the hospital, the Trauma Service provides its patients with follow-up care through a multidisciplinary trauma clinic.
-The clinic’s goal is to meet all of the needs of patients and their families by bringing the providers to them in one location, thus eliminating the need for multiple appointments to the many specialists often involved in caring for the child.
+Once children are well enough to leave the hospital, the trauma service provides follow-up care through a multidisciplinary trauma clinic.
+The clinic’s goal is to meet all of the needs of injured kids and their families by bringing the providers to them in one location, thus eliminating the need for multiple appointments to the many specialists often involved in caring for the child.